-Woman indicted for receiving stolen tax refunds, facilitating scams
+Woman indicted on receiving stolen tax refunds, facilitating scams

-Tammi S. Buchs, 40, of Bryan, was indicted by a Williams County grand jury on 25 counts, including money laundering, receiving stolen property, identity fraud, telecommunications fraud, possessing criminal tools, forgery, engaging in a pattern of corrupt activity, and conspiracy to commit engaging in a pattern of corrupt activity.
+Tammi S. Buchs, 40, of Bryan, was indicted by a Williams County grand jury on 25 counts, including money laundering, receiving stolen property, identity fraud, telecommunications fraud, possessing criminal tools, forgery, engaging in a pattern of corrupt activity and conspiracy to commit engaging in a pattern of corrupt activity.

 Buchs is accused of participating in three general scams.
 In the first, Buchs allegedly received thousands of dollars’ worth of stolen tax refunds, the result of fraudulent tax returns filed with the Internal Revenue Service.
 In the second, Buchs is accused of creating and printing fraudulent checks designed to look like payroll checks from businesses.
 (Phony checks often are used in job scams and other ploys.)
 Finally, Buchs is accused of laundering money by receiving deposits in bank accounts, then transferring money overseas.
 According to the indictment, the alleged activities occurred in 2015.